 - You don’t have the proper cleaning tools.
 If you don’t have the right cleaning products or tools to clean your house, cleaning will be twice as hard to do.

 If you can identify why you are having a hard time motivating yourself to clean, then it will make it much easier for you to come up with a plan to tackle the issue head-on.

-I hope I have provided the best tips to show you how to get motivated to clean your house, once you do this things, you will easily feel inspired and find your cleaning motivation.
+I hope I have provided the best tips to show you how to get motivated to clean your house, once you do these things, you will easily feel inspired and find your cleaning motivation.

 Other Cleaning Articles You May Enjoy:

 - How to start decluttering when overwhelmed

 - Decluttering quotes to get you motivated